MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/mtp/config-mtpeval.md

 ## <a name="configure-azure-advanced-threat-protection"></a>Configurar a proteção avançada contra ameaças do Azure
 >[!NOTE]
->Pule esta etapa se você já tiver habilitado a proteção avançada contra ameaças do Azure
+>Pule esta etapa se já tiver habilitado a proteção avançada contra ameaças do Azure

 1. Navegue até a [central de segurança do Microsoft 365](https://security.microsoft.com/info) > selecione **mais recursos**  >  **proteção avançada contra ameaças do Azure**.